 Can we pick the day the writ of garnishment gets served on the bank?

-There’s no guarantee but yes usually we can serve it on a specific day that you choose.
-We will do our best to serve it on a specific day or within a day of your request when in the local area.
-If outside the local area we will do our best to serve it on a specific day or as soon as possible thereafter.
+There’s no guarantee but usually, yes, we can serve it on a specific day that you choose.
+For local services we can have the writ served on a specific day or at least within a day of your request.
+For services outside the local area we will do our best to serve it on a specific day or as soon as possible thereafter, but external circumstances can sometimes cause delays.
 After we have the writ ready to serve, we will contact you.
-Then you can let us know your preferred day as well as your second option just in case we can’t serve on your first preferred day.
-The day we deliver it to the bank is the day the bank will pull funds from the account.
+At that point you can let us know your preferred day as well as your backup option just in case we can’t serve on your preferred day.
+The day we deliver it to the bank is the day the bank should pull funds from the account.
 We think most people have the most funds in their account(s) the first few days of the month, as most people have to pay a mortgage or rent.
+If you hit numerous banks on the same day you could get over paid; If that happens return the over-payment immediately.

-If a Defendant’s bank is garnished, will I get all the money?
+If a Defendant’s bank is garnished, will I get all the money in the account?

 Will the process server find out how much money is in the bank account at the time of service?

-No, the bank does not provide any information to the process server and they do not send any info to PI Services.
+No, the bank does not provide any information to the process server and they do not send any information to PI Services.

 What is the $15 bank search fee for?

 Banks charge a $15 fee per defendant garnished.
 The fee (check) is required for the bank to search and find all accounts within that banking institution.
 We charge $5 to write a check and advance this fee for our clients.
-So you will pay $20 total.
+So you will pay $20 total, per defendant.

 Can we garnish multiple banks at the same time?
 Can we garnish one Bank multiple times?